Toastberries/MarkerSpawners/README.md

 ## Features
 + Spawn mythicmobs by ID
-+ Set normally hardcoded spawner mechanics (like mob spawn limit)
++ Set normally hardcoded spawner mechanics (like the area of the mob spawn limit check)
 + Set specific level for spawned mobs OR use level scaling defined by mythicmobs config
 + Protect spawners from players and explosions